 In late June, we have decided to purchase our own apartment here in Romania.
-It was an old two bedroom apartment that hasn’t been remodeled since it was purchased by its original owner back in 1977… so we knew that there was a lot of work to be done.
+It was an old two bedroom apartment that hasn’t been renovated since its initial purchase back in 1977… so we knew that there was a lot of work to be done.

-And although we did hire a team to do this – as it was clearly a job for somebody with a lot of experience and man power – it still proved to be extremely tiresome and fund drenching.
+And although we did hire a team to do this – as it was clearly a job for somebody with a lot of experience and man power compared to me – it still proved to be extremely tiresome and fund drenching.

-– $2,460 / 1,863 Euros: payment of the team who spent almost one month taking the apartment down and building it up from scratch (2 to 4 people worked Mon-Fri on it)
+– $2,460 / 1,863 Euros: payment for the team who spent almost an entire month taking the apartment down and building it up from scratch (2 to 4 people worked Mon-Fri on it)

-– $1,350 / 1,020 Euros: replacing the old windows with double glazed windows
+– $1,350 / 1,020 Euros: replacing all the old windows with double glazed panels (balcony included)

 – $3,300 / 2,500 Euros: Initial Material costs